DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 - `SyncCueGenerator.swift`: flashes the screen and plays a tone at T0 for easier alignment.
 - `CountdownView.swift`: overlays a countdown before recording so users know exactly when capture will start.
 - `AudioSync.swift`: simple vDSP-based audio correlation to refine clip offsets.
-- `ClipManager.swift`: lists recorded movies, allows deletion, purges old clips, and now groups paired clips by session ID via `pairedClips()`.
+- `ClipManager.swift`: lists recorded movies, allows deletion, purges old clips, groups paired clips by session ID via `pairedClips()`, and can delete an entire pair via `delete(pair:)`.
 - `ClipAligner.swift`: computes audio offsets between master and remote clips for post-recording alignment.
 - `RecordingSession.swift`: defines a session identifier and timestamp sent between peers so each device names its files consistently.
 - `BatteryMonitor.swift`: watches battery level during recording and stops the session if it falls below 5%.